Andrew Vaughn Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.66 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.65).

-- Yankees pitchers combine to allow 66 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- The Yankees rank 17th in baseball in home runs allowed (68 total, 1.1 per game).

-- Schmidt gets the start for the Yankees, his 13th of the season.
-He is 2-5 with a 5.01 ERA and 65 strikeouts in 55 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.